Honorable Erik P. Kimball

 Judge Kimball encourages the parties to use the electronic presentation facilities available in the courtroom.
 These include: (a) a lectern camera system that allows viewing of documentary evidence by the Court, other counsel, witnesses, and the gallery, without the need for multiple paper copies; (b) the ability to present documentary, video, and audio evidence via laptop plugged directly into the court’s audio-video system; (c) CD audio playback capability; and (d) DVD and VHS video playback capability.
 The display system includes touch-screen technology that allows counsel and other parties to annotate documents on the display using a finger or stylus to “write” on the screen.
 Counsel wishing to use these systems should contact Cindy Klopp, Courtroom Deputy, at (561) 514-4143 as far in advance of the scheduled hearing as possible.
 The court will make these systems available for testing by counsel prior to a scheduled hearing subject to courtroom and staff availability.

-With the exception of certain Chapter 7 and Chapter 13 matters that may be self-calendared, Judge Kimball's calendar is maintained exclusively by the Courtroom Deputy.
+With the exception of certain Chapter 7 and Chapter 13 matters that may be self-calendared (see Guidelines for Self-Calendaring), Judge Kimball's calendar is maintained exclusively by the Courtroom Deputy.
 Do not call Judge Kimball's law clerks about calendar matters.

 Hearing dates for filed motions are assigned by the Court.
 The movant will receive a notice of hearing.
 It is the responsibility of the movant to serve the notice of hearing on other parties and file an appropriate certificate of service as required by Local Rule 2002-1(F).
 Failure to timely serve a notice of hearing and file a certificate of service thereof may result in sanctions.